ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

     <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/TTebZ3qU9sQ?loop=1&playlist=TTebZ3qU9sQ' frameborder='0' allowfullscreen></iframe></div>
-  third: some content here
+  third: >-
+    #### Fast Delivery & Excellent Quality

+    Our fantastic team of wiring harness builders all have over 10 years of wiring experience and work at such an incredible speed.
+We pride ourselves most of our fast deliveries which all include 100% electrically tested harnesses.
+Quality is the most important part of the wiring harnesses are pleased to be ISO 9001 assured and currently in progress to become 45001.
   testimonial:
-    quote: >-
-      ASL is without a doubt the best UK manufacturer of wiring looms and wiring harnesses.

-      They have been our preferred supplier for 10 years because their quality and attention to

-      detail is none other than excellent, and they deliver when they say they will (which is

-      something my other suppliers don’t do!).
-For us we find working with ASL extremely easy,

-      they are always quick to respond and support us with fast turnaround deliveries when we

-      have urgent demands.
+    quote: ASL is without a doubt the best UK manufacturer of wiring looms and wiring harnesses.
+They have been our preferred supplier for 10 years because their quality and attention to detail is none other than excellent, and they deliver when they say they will.
+For us we find working with ASL extremely easy, they are always quick to respond and support us with fast turnaround deliveries when we have urgent demands.
     name: Electrical Engineering Manager – Alexander Dennis
 images:
   - image: /img/wiring-loom-harness.jpg